 resin

-Resin is a thick liquid that needs a catalyst (hardener) to make the finished material strong and solid.
-The Runner (below left) is the first sculpture I made with a mixture of black automotive putty (resin) and catalyst, to fill the many molds of body-parts needed for this sculpture.
+The Runner (below left) is the first sculpture I made with a mixture of black automotive putty (resin) and catalyst.
+Each of the four body-parts needed multiple molds.
 Mold-making is necessary in most cases, but sometimes I like to skip the messy clay-mold process entirely.

 I did not learn of Fiberglass until three years after discovering resin.
 The process is the same but the fiberglass-cloth mixed with resin and catalyst give extra stability and options to the finished product.